ProducerMatt/redbean-template/README.md

 - `build.sh init`: download Redbean, zip, and sqlite
 - `build.sh pack`: put contents of `srv/` into a fresh redbean, overwriting previously existing bean.
+- `build.sh run`: pack and then execute custom comand found at top of file

 ## Roadmap